southwick-associates/salicprep/github_vignettes/customer-deduplication.md

 ### Theoretical Optimum

 In theory, we could identify an ideal `max.distance` value that produces the least number of false linkages.
 In practice, this would be quite laborious, although you could start to get a sense by taking samples over a range of `max.distance` values and visually inspecting the results to count false negatives/positives in each sample.

+This sort of investigation was performed several years ago in arriving at the exact matching approach.
+We assessed the tradeoff in false positives/negatives for varying lengths of partial names, determining that last3 and first2 provided a decent balance (although, the accuracy of this matching could certainly be improved by using a better model).
+It may be worth an investigation of alternative solutions in the future (e.g., R/Python packages, stand-alone applications, etc.).

 #### Minimizing False Linkages